agnescameron/teaching-site/_posts/hunter/2020-02-24-what-is-the-internet.md

 {{page.description}}

 ### reading discussion
-What is the internet?
+How do you imagine the internet?
-Where do HTTP requests go?
 Do you think governments should be able to intercept phone communications?
 How might the internet be different if it wasn't developed by the military?